 Navigate to the Target Configuration section (under Settings) in Turbonomic to add the target.

 If you have already added the AWS target to Turbonomic, you may modify the existing target to add the bucket and report fields.
 However you will need to re-enter the Secret Access Key.
 If you target does not validate after modification, make sure you re-enter all credentials.
 For more information about adding an AWS Target, please see the latest Target Configuration Guide at https://greencircle.vmturbo.com/community/products/pages/documentation.

 Note the IAM User (which belongs to the Access and Secret Access Key info) specified as the AWS Target needs to only have S3 access to use the report - Billing access is not required.

-- Cost and Usage Report Bucket: enter the full bucket name (for example, turbo.billing.report)
+- Cost and Usage Report Bucket: enter the full bucket name (for example, turbo.billing.reports)

-Example of AWS Target with AWS billing based on the above Billing Report, created on an S3 Bucket in Canada Central Region (ca-cental-1):
+AWS Target with AWS Billing Report named "turbonomic.billing.reports", created on an S3 Bucket named "Turbonomic_Cost_usage_report" created in the Canada Central Region (ca-cental-1):

 After target discovery is complete, Turbonomic will display spend in the UI (please note that AWS reports make take up to 24hours to be created, only after they are created Turbonomic will start displaying detailed billing data)

 S3 Bucket (New) | Add S3 Bucket (Existing) to Report (New)

 - Use these steps If you need to create an S3 Bucket in which to store the report.

 - Specify the required information (see image below)